JDonnellyCodeInstitute/bespoke-brushwork/README.md

 - __The Scope Plane__
   - Determining Features and Content:
     - The header and footer are present and consistent on all pages.
-The header contains the nav that can take the user to any page, the footer has links to the three main social media pages for an alternate perspective / means of getting in contact with us.
+The header contains the nav that can take the user to any page, the footer has links to the three main social media pages for an alternate perspective/means of getting in contact with us.
-    - Given the artistic and presentation focused nature of our product we have used the landing page main image reel to immediately draw the user's eye.
+    - Given the artistic and presentation-focused nature of our product we have used the landing page main image reel to immediately draw the user's eye.
     - The About Us section provides context and additional information about the service.
-    - The Services section provides an easily digestible line-up of some of the different occasions / events we cater to.
+    - The Services section provides an easily digestible line-up of some of the different occasions/events we cater to.
-    - The gallery facilitates a showcase of the quality artwork and may give users ideas or modifications they may make to their own requests.
+    - The gallery facilitates a showcase of the quality artwork and may give users ideas or modifications they may make to their requests.
     - The enquire page gives users the opportunity to describe to us in detail what exactly they want and it gets the conversation started.
     - The confirmation page will only be navigated to upon successful submission of the form.
-Its to assure users their request has been received and is thematically coherent with the rest of the site and the enquire page.
+It is to assure users their request has been received and is thematically coherent with the rest of the site and the enquire page.
     - Features described further in the next section.

 - __The Structure Plane__